apathism/ejstand/README.md

-# ejstand
+# EjStand

-ejstand is a simple and configurable web standings daemon for ejudge contest management system.
+EjStand is a simple and configurable web standings daemon for ejudge contest management system.
 Its intended to use in situations when standing contains results from different contests or when standing needs some additional display options not supported by ejudge.